WhatsApp Plus: How to download the latest version, APK 18-40-0? Step by Step

 STEP by STEP: how to download WhatsApp Plus?

-Keep in mind that the latest and latest WhatsApp Plus update is only available for Android while iOS devices will have to wait a little longer to enjoy the update.
+Keep in mind that the most recent and last update of WhatsApp Plus is available only for Android while iOS devices will have to wait a little longer to enjoy the update.

 - As it is an APK file, to download the latest WhatsApp Plus update you must delete the version that you already have downloaded on your Android.